FREE 5-7 DAY SHIPPING for all orders over $25 shipped within the USA

 Download Media Assets

-Interested in a Review Kit for MOSS or Cubelets?Contact Stu with your request to get access to a press review kit.
+Interested in a review kit?Contact Stu with your request to get access to a press review pack of tiny robots.

-About MOSSMOSS is a block-based robot construction system from Modular Robotics.
-Each block is a different part of a robot and combining those blocks in different ways yields a ginormous variety of robots.
-Think of them as building blocks for the 21st century; designed to help kids invent and build their own robotic creations.
-The goal of MOSS is to impart intuitive understanding of complex systems and design thinking.
-Within the MOSS system kids begin to build a basic understanding of mechanical construction, basic circuitry, kinematic motion, robotics, software integration and programming.
+MOSS is a block-based robot construction system from Modular Robotics.
+Each block is a different part of a robot.
+Combine the blocks in new ways to create new robot designs.
+Think of them as building blocks for the 21st century!
+By playing with MOSS, users can build a basic understanding of mechanical construction, basic circuitry, kinematic motion, robotics, software integration and programming.

 History of Modular Robotics